WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 Extending on the previous decision, we've decided in v0.1 to store continuation DID Documents in github.
 The continuation DID Document must be updated after tx confirmation to explicity list fields we formerly derived as part of the implicit DID document.

-Specifically, after tx conformation, the user must specify:
+Specifically, after tx confirmation, the user must specify:
 1. the resulting DID in relevant fields such as `id` and `creator`.
 Note this must be done after confirmation because the DID will be known only after the BTCR tx is confirmed.
 2. a signature on the updated DID Document from the tx signing key